benmccormick/benmccormick.github.io/src/pages/posts/2019/code-review-tips.md

 In moderation, I've found checklists a useful tool for code reviews.
 If your team has specific areas of focus that you want to improve compliance on, it can be helpful to give reviewers a list of items to sign off on.
 For instance:

-- Change supports internationalization
+- Verify change supports internationalization
-- Change doesn't add any new code with legacy framework
+- Verify change doesn't add any new code with legacy framework
-- If change is user-facing, it includes documentation updates
+- If change is user-facing, verify it includes documentation updates

-You can take this too far, you don't want to reduce the review process to repetitive box-ticking.
+You can take this too far, the review process shouldn't be reduced to repetitive box-ticking.
 But these can be great as guides for implementing new initiatives or addressing problem areas in code.

 #### 5. Make code reviews as atomic as possible